 Our Thoughts on Transparent Labs Gut Health

-Transparent Labs Gut Health is our choice as the best probiotic for relieving constipation because it provides a multi-strain, high-CFU probiotic blend that targets regularity and bowel movement comfort.
+Transparent Labs Gut Health is our choice as the best probiotic for supporting gut health and relieving constipation because it provides a multi-strain, high-CFU probiotic blend that targets regularity and bowel movement comfort.
 Studies have shown that certain strains of Bifidobacterium (like B. lactis) and Lactobacillus (such as L. casei Shirota) may help improve constipation symptoms by increasing defecation frequency and softening stool.
 Multi-strain, high-potency products were found to be as helpful as single-strain supplements.

 Pete, our resident dietitian, tested this probiotic.
 He rated it a 5 out of 5 for first impressions: “It’s a small white plastic container that’s travel-friendly.
 The bottle is easy to open and close, and has a white metallic label with blue lettering.”